Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Introduction

-In slightly more detail, each successor of the scheme presented in~\cite{denner1990}, except for~\cite{drauksas2023b}, aims at the removal of gauge dependence in the mixing matrix counterterms, while keeping all the other traditional On-Shell (field, mass, and coupling) counterterms~\cite{aoki1982}.
+In slightly more detail, each successor of the scheme presented in~\cite{denner1990}, except for~\cite{drauksas2023}, aims at the removal of gauge dependence in the mixing matrix counterterms, while keeping all the other traditional On-Shell (field, mass, and coupling) counterterms~\cite{aoki1982}.
 The authors of~\cite{gambino1999} propose to define the CKM counterterm by using an additional set of field renormalization counterterms defined from self-energies at 0 momentum transfer.
 An arbitrary separation of the gauge-dependent and gauge-independent parts was proposed in~\cite{liao2004}, one inspired by the pinch technique in~\cite{yamada2001}, and one inspired by the structure of the external-leg corrections in~\cite{kniehl2006} with a version formulated in terms of the self-energies in a flavor-democratic way~\cite{kniehl2009a}.
 The CKM matrix counterterm in~\cite{dienerkniehl} is derived by comparing to a theory without particle mixing.
 The scheme of~\cite{zhou2003} takes a two-step approach by first setting the relevant form factor in the $W\to ud$ decay amplitude to 0 and then requiring for the unitarity of the bare CKM matrix.
+The scheme in~\cite{zhou2003} is streamlined and reproduced in~\cite{denner2004}, where symmetry of the SM is discussed and a physical renormalization condition is proposed.
 All of these schemes define a gauge-independent CKM counterterm, but not all of these counterterms can be called On-Shell or, at least, not in the traditional sense.
 For example, the initial scheme of~\cite{denner1990} defines the mixing matrix counterterm fully in terms of traditional On-Shell field counterterms and can be called On-Shell even if that leads to gauge-dependence.
 The scheme in~\cite{gambino1999} is not an OS scheme due to self-energies evaluated at 0 momentum.
 The schemes of~\cite{yamada2001,dienerkniehl,liao2004,kniehl2006,kniehl2009a} actually imply an \textit{additional} set of field renormalization counterterms different to that of traditional OS counterterms in order to define a gauge-independent CKM counterterm, therefore, these schemes are at least not traditional OS schemes.
-The scheme of~\cite{zhou2003} does indeed not have an additional set of field counterterms, although, the scheme imposes an arbitrary renormalization condition on a relevant form factor of the hadronic $W$ decay amplitude (process-dependence).
-To be fair, there does not really exist a natural renormalization condition for mixing matrices (perhaps due to degeneracy of field renormalization and mixing matrix counterterms~\cite{altenkamp2017,drauksas2023a}), for example, even in~\cite{denner1990} the authors are forced to make their definition by the UV finiteness of the amplitude, therefore, the scheme~\cite{zhou2003} is as On-Shell as~\cite{denner1990}.
-Shortly put, the discussed schemes either do not pass some mixing renormalization requirements, or are not consistently On-Shell (e.g. two simultaneous sets of field counterterms).
+The schemes of~\cite{zhou2003} and~\cite{denner2004} do not have an additional set of field counterterms, although, these schemes impose an arbitrary renormalization condition on a relevant form factor of the hadronic $W$ decay amplitude (process-dependence).
+To be fair, there does not really exist a natural renormalization condition for mixing matrices (perhaps due to degeneracy of field renormalization and mixing matrix counterterms~\cite{altenkamp2017,drauksas2023a}), for example, even in~\cite{denner1990} the authors are forced to make their definition by the UV finiteness of the amplitude, therefore, the schemes in~\cite{zhou2003} and~\cite{denner2004} are as On-Shell as~\cite{denner1990}.
+Shortly put, the discussed schemes either do not pass some of the mixing renormalization requirements, or are not consistently On-Shell.